WittyWhiscash/PyLootTable/README.md

 FISHING       | "minecraft:fishing"
 GENERIC       | "minecraft:generic"

-The *LootTable* object also takes in a pool which you define above.
+The *Table* object also takes in a pool which you define above.
 To get the actual dictionary from the object, call the `table` property on it.
 That should return the dictionary required for JSON parsing.

-Next, you define a *LootTablePool*.
+Next, you define a *Pool*.
 This object takes in how many rolls on the pool it should roll, a name for the pool, and an entry.
-In order to pass the proper dictionary to your *LootTable* object, call the `pool` property on it.
+In order to pass the proper dictionary to your *Table* object, call the `pool` property on it.

-Next, you define a *LootTableEntry* object.
-This object takes in a *LootTableEntryTypes* value, depending on what type of entry you want this to be.
+Next, you define a *Entry* object.
+This object takes in a *EntryTypes* value, depending on what type of entry you want this to be.

-LootTableEntryType | JSON Value
+EntryType          | JSON Value
 ---                | ---
 ALTERNATIVES       | "minecraft:alternatives"
 DYNAMIC            | "minecraft:dynamic"